UPTokenizing/digitalIdentity/apigateway/README.md

   This application is the API Gateway for the digital identity project.
 This offers a solution to insert various microservices.

 ## Pre-requirements
-  Althouth it should have been installed previously.
-Check if you have the network created:
+  Check the network created previously:

     docker network inspect TokPhyAppNetwork

-  If not, install it with:

-      docker network create --gateway 172.18.1.1 --subnet 172.18.1.0/24 TokPhyAppNetwork
+  You must see the network details

 ## Install process
-  Download this repository in a path in your computer, so-called PATHL from now on.
-Execute the following steps:

-  Go the following patch:
+Go to path "digitalIdentity/apigatewayApp", so-called PATHL, there you can see this readme.
+Execute the following steps

-      cd PATHL
+    cd <PATHL>
-  You must see Dockerfile, README.md file and folder apigatewayApp:

-      ls
-  Download ubuntu image (althouth this step should not be required because of the previous Ganache installation):
+Create the new image from digitalidentityimage container, first check its id:

-      sudo docker pull ubuntu:24.04
+    sudo docker ps -a

-  Build the ubuntu image in a repository:
+Now you must create the image:

-      sudo docker build -t apigateway  <PATHL>
+    sudo docker commit <digitaldentityimage Container Id> apigateway

 Run ubuntu:

-      sudo docker run -it --network TokPhyAppNetwork -p 5500:5500 -p 9876:9876 -v  <PATHL>:/apigateway  apigateway
+    sudo docker run -dit --name apigateway --network TokPhyAppNetwork -p 5500:5500 -p 9876:9876 -v  <PATHL>:/apigateway  digitalidentityimage

+Go into container **apigateway** by checking the CONTAINER ID with the following:

+    sudo docker ps -a

+    sudo docker exec -it <containerid> /bin/bash

 Now, you must stay within the ganache's instance, then go to the path:

       cd /apigateway/apigatewayApp

-  You must intro to the ubuntu instance and install npm:

-      sudo apt install nodejs npm

   Then, Update npm: